EXPO2025 Theme Weeks

 Institute of Humanities and Social Sciences, University of Tsukuba

-Hajime Akiyama is an Assistant Professor at the Institute of Humanities and Social Sciences, University of Tsukuba.
+Hajime Akiyama is an Assistant Professor at the Institute of Humanities and Social Sciences, University of Tsukuba and Visiting Partner Associate Prifessor at International Christian University (ICU).
 His specialisation includes peace studies, constitutional law, international law and international organisations.
-He acquired Bachelor of Arts, Master of Arts in Peace Studies and Doctor of Philosophy from International Christian University in Tokyo.
+He acquired Bachelor of Arts, Master of Arts in Peace Studies and Doctor of Philosophy from ICU in Tokyo.
 Before the current position, he was a Research Fellow of the Japan Society for the Promotion of Science, Visiting Researcher at the University of Lausanne and Lecturer at the College of International Relations, Ritsumeikan University in Kyoto.
 He interests include statelessness and post-Anthropocene.
-He was awarded as the BEST FACULTY MEMBER of the University of Tsukuba in AY 2022.
-He served as the Advisor to the President of the University of Tsukuba.
+He was awarded as the BEST FACULTY MEMBER of the University of Tsukuba in AY 2022 and 2024.
 He is also a Co-Representative of Stateless Network, a non-profit organisation in Japan.

 View Profile